p2p-ld/sciop/docs/develop/contributing.md

     See all available options and syntax in the full [config](../python/config.md) documentation

-Two fields *must* be set:
+In the Sciop config, two fields are required and must be set for the application to run:

-- `SCIOP_ENV`: one of `dev`, `test` or `prod`.
+1. `SCIOP_ENV`: one of `dev`, `test` or `prod`.
-  One should *only* make a sciop instance publicly available in `prod` mode.
+    * If you plan to make a Sciop instance publicly available, you must use `prod` mode.
-  `dev` mode is for local development purposes, as is `test`.
+    * If you plan to work locally, use `dev` mode as is for development and testing `test`.
-  You must ensure that you do not re-use the same db between a `dev`/`test` and `prod` instance, e.g. if the `SCIOP_DB` location is explicitly set to something other than the defaults.
+    * IMPORTANT: Do not re-use the same database between a `dev`/`test` and `prod` instance, e.g. if the `SCIOP_DB` location is explicitly set to something other than the defaults.

-- `SCIOP_SECRET_KEY`: must be a securely-generated random hex value.
+2. `SCIOP_SECRET_KEY`: must be a securely-generated random hex value.
   A key can be generated with `openssl rand -hex 32`.

+Once you have setup the required config, run a dev mode instance.
-Then run the dev mode instance - this will create seed data and automatically reload the site when your code changes
+This will create seed data and automatically reload the site when your code changes.
+Instructions for doing this using both PDM and pip are below:

 === "Use PDM (preferred)"